Better abstractions for timed automata: Preliminaries

 \subsection{Abstractions}

 Since the transition system determined by the automaton is infinite, we usually try to find a finite approximation of it by grouping valuations together.
 In consequence we work with configurations consisting of a state and a set of valuations.
-The transitions are then defined by:
+For every transition $t$, we have a transition: